Napoleon: Bonaparte becomes Napoleon I

 In February 1804 Bonaparte's police made a series of arrests in relation to a royalist plot to kidnap or assassinate him that involved the British government, Moreau and an unnamed Bourbon prince.
 On the advice of his foreign minister, Talleyrand, Napoleon ordered the kidnapping of the Duke of Enghien, violating the sovereignty of Baden.
 The duke was quickly executed after a secret military trial, even though there was no proof he had been involved in the plot.
 Enghien's kidnapping and execution infuriated royalists and monarchs throughout Europe and drew a formal protest from Russia.

-Following the royalist plot, Bonaparte's supporters convinced him that creating a hereditary regime would help to secure it in case of his death, make it more acceptable to constitutional monarchists, and put it on the same footing as other European monarchies.
+Following the royalist plot, Bonaparte's supporters convinced him to convert the Consulate into a monarchy.
+They argued that the presence of an heir would help to secure the regime in case of his death.
+As well, they believed a monarchy would make Napoleon more acceptable to constitutional monarchists, and put France on the same footing as other European monarchies.
 On 18 May the senate proclaimed Napoleon Emperor of the French and approved a new constitution.
 The following day, Napoleon appointed 18 of his leading generals Marshals of the Empire.